parrt/cs652/projects/Java-vtable.md

 ## Goal

 In this project, you must translate a very small subset of Java to pure C using ANTLR and Java code that you write.
 The subset has very few statements and almost no expressions, focusing instead on classes and methods.
-You will learn not only about one which translation but also how polymorphism is implemented using so-called `vtables`, which C++ also uses.
-It requires a deep understanding of C types as well.
+You will learn not only about  language translation but also how polymorphism is implemented using so-called `vtables`, which C++ also uses.
+It requires a deep understanding of C pointer types as well.

 To get started, please familiarize yourself with the [Java translator starter kit](https://github.com/USF-CS652-starterkits/parrt-vtable).
 The main program is `JTran.java`.